3DCdsc/Intro_to_Git_Workshop/2_Git_With_Github.md

 1. **Create** a git repository inside an empty folder with `git init`
 2. **Download sample project files** for a website from here: https://github.com/kaypohleb/js-teaching
-3. **Unzip** the files into the empty folder with the git repository
+3. **Unzip** the files into the empty folder with the git repository (Note: Step 2 and 3 are just simulating that you have done some work for a project on your local machine that has yet to be linked to GitHub)
 4. `git add -a` to add all new files to the **staging area**
 5. `git commit -m 'Initial Commit'` to **commit** the new files into the git repository.